On the Security & Privacy in Federated Learning: Towards Secure FL

 \subsubsection{Pruning}

 Data-filtering is a common technique for preventing Poisoning attacks in ML~\cite{steinhardt2017certified} by removing the poisoned data from the dataset.
-However, under FL settings, the datasets of clients are not accessible to the aggregator.
-After the attack, some neurons of the poisoned model contained the adverse effect.
-The intuition of Pruning~\cite{blalock2020state} is to remove those for sanitizing the model.
-The authors in~\cite{Wu} applied Pruning to an FL environment, successfully preventing Poisoning attacks.
+However, clients' datasets are not accessible to the aggregator under FL settings.
+While the mentioned defensive mechanisms are effective during training, they do not defend once the model has been poisoned.
+As a solution, \textbf{post-training defenses} aim to remove the negative effect after training~\cite{goldblum2020dataset}.
+In classical ML, Neural Cleanse~\cite{wang2019neural} identifies backdoors in the model and reduces its impact.
+Similarly, fine-pruning~\cite{liu2018fine} works by disabling neurons that have a negative effect.
+Authors~\cite{Wu} successfully applied Pruning to prevent Poisoning attacks in the context of FL.

-\begin{challenge} \textbf{\textit{Pruning techniques were solely applied for defending against Model Poisoning attacks.
-Further work is required to establish the viability of Pruning for defending against other types of attacks.}} \end{challenge}
+\begin{challenge} \textbf{\textit{Post-training defenses are common in classical ML.
+Nevertheless, only one proposal uses Pruning against Model Poisoning attacks after our research.
+It is not clear whether similar post-training defenses can defend against other types of attacks in FL or how the aggregation affects these defensive mechanisms.}} \end{challenge}